Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 * Fan of the Band
     * As a fan of Kermit and the Frogs, I want to be able to access their music, and social links all in one place.
-        * Upon entering the site, users ar greeted with all applicable social links at the top of the page, as well as a link in the navigation bar to a sample of their music.
+        * Upon entering the site, users are greeted with all applicable social links at the top of the page, as well as a link in the navigation bar to a sample of their music.
     * As a fan of Kermit and the Frogs, I want to be able to get updates as to where they are playing next.
         * Upcoming shows are accessible on the homepage and users can get there more quickly by selecting the navigation bar item.
     * As a fan of Kermit and the Frogs, I'd like to be able to learn about the members, so a bio for each member would be nice.
-        * A brief bio section is included for eah member of the band so that fans can feel more connected to their favorite band.
+        * A brief bio section is included for each member of the band so that fans can feel more connected to their favorite band.

 * Member of the Band
     * As a member of the band, I want the fans to be able to have everything they need in one place, like social links and music.
         * The homepage greets the user with everything that they need all in one place.
         * The navigation bar takes them everywhere they need to be on the page quickly, and social links are found at the top.
     * As a member of the band, I would like fans to be able to sign up for our newsletter so they can keep up with our latest news and showtimes.
-        * A newsletter signup is included at the top of the page in desktop, and in the navigation bar in mobile.
+        * Newsletter signup is included at the top of the page in the desktop, and in the navigation bar in the mobile.
 Users can sign up quickly with just their name and email.
     * As a member of the band, I want people to be able to have people learn more about us, so a section that has a little about us would be nice.
         * A bio section for each member of the band is provided to allow the band members to connect with their fans.

 * Creator of the Site
     * As the creator of the site, I want the people who use this site to find it both visually appealing and resourceful.
         * The hero image captivates the user upon site entry.
-        * Navigation links, and social media outlets are at quick disposal to the user.
+        * Navigation links and social media outlets are at quick disposal to the user.
     * As the creator of the site, I want users to be able to feel connected to the band, so bios and social links are important.
         * Bios and social media links are readily available on the home page for the user.
     * As the creator of the site, I want users to want to return to the site to get updates on the band and when they are playing next.